Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Introduction

-This comprehensive study across parameter regimes provides a unified picture of acceleration effects in confined systems and identifies quantum simulation as the necessary path forward for experimental detection.
-The geometric enhancement identified here provides a measurable signature accessible through platforms like superconducting circuits and optomechanical systems.
+This comprehensive study provides a unified picture of acceleration effects in confined systems and identifies quantum simulation as a promising path forward.
+The geometric enhancement offers a measurable signature accessible through platforms like superconducting circuits and optomechanical systems.

-The paper is organized as follows: In Sec.~\ref{sec:model}, we introduce a minimal model for the fermionic QED cavity setup.
-In Secs.~\ref{sec:MassiveDiracField} -\ref{sec:Massless-DField}, we review the quantization of the external massive field in Minkowski spacetime and the confined massless field within an inertial cavity, satisfying both MIT bag and general probabilistic boundary conditions.
-In Sec.~\ref{sec:intertial_decay}, we derive the inertial decay rate of an excited cavity mode.
-In Sec.~\ref{sec:rindler_quantization}, we review the Rindler quantization of the external massive Dirac field and the confined massless Dirac field within a uniformly accelerated cavity.
-In Sec.~\ref{sec:accelerated_decay}, we derive the decay rate for a uniformly accelerated cavity.
-In Sec.~\ref{sec:results}, we present results for the small $al \ll 1$, intermediate $al \sim 1$, and large $al \gg 1$ cavity regimes, discussing the emergence of geometric enhancement and the conditions for exponential suppression.
-Finally, in Sec.~\ref{sec:conclusion}, we conclude with a discussion of experimental prospects and future directions.
-Appendices provide full details of the asymptotic analysis of the mode overlap integrals used in the main text.
+The paper is organized as follows: In Sec.~\ref{sec:model}, we introduce our fermionic QED cavity model.
+Sections~\ref{sec:MassiveDiracField} and~\ref{sec:Massless-DField} review quantization of the external massive field in Minkowski spacetime and the confined massless field within an inertial cavity under various boundary conditions.
+Section~\ref{sec:intertial_decay} derives the inertial decay rate.
+Section~\ref{sec:rindler_quantization} covers Rindler quantization for both fields in a uniformly accelerated cavity.
+Section~\ref{sec:accelerated_decay} derives the accelerated decay rate.
+Section~\ref{sec:results} presents results across parameter regimes, highlighting geometric enhancement and exponential suppression.
+Section~\ref{sec:conclusion} discusses experimental prospects.
+Appendices provide details of asymptotic analyses for mode overlap integrals.

-For simplicity, we use natural units in which $\hbar = c = \kappa_B=1$ and work in (1+1)-dimensional Minkowski spacetime with the sign convention $(+-)$.
-The limitations of the $(1+1)$-dimensional treatment are discussed in the conclusion.
+We use natural units ($\hbar = c = \kappa_B = 1$) throughout and work in (1+1)-dimensional Minkowski spacetime with signature $(+-)$.
+Limitations of this dimensionality are discussed in the conclusion.